 and deemed riches nothing in comparison with her,”

 The first thing we learn about God doing the impossible in our lives, is a resignation that it’s not about us, but rather it’s all about God.
 So the wise person who seeks to accomplish the impossible must be a person who prays and pleads to God and wisdom is given.
 When ones priorities are right, they seek to make wise and right decisions.
 To often the goal in life is wealth and riches, to make money to make millions, and that is the end of the pursuit.
 What is lacking is the wisdom that comes from God.

-Living in a material and consumerism world we see so many who it all.
-They gain the whole world as it where, and it all because they lack wisdom, they fail to seek God’s design and will for there lives.
-We see in the Book of Wisdom, that beyond gold, wealth and even health.
-The sole desire is to seek the wisdom of God.
+Living in a material and consumerism world we see so many who seem to have it all.
+They gain the whole world as it where, and they lack wisdom, they fail to seek God’s design and will for their lives.
+We see in the Book of Wisdom, that beyond gold, wealth and even health, the sole desire is to seek the wisdom of God.
 I would say that wisdom can also be said the Will of God.
 In seeking to be wise in our decisions and pursuing wisdom we in turn seek out the will of God for our lives.

 So many have lost everything, from actors to athletes, from brokers to bankers, from CEOs to investors, they thought through their own abilities, strength, and knowhow they could make the impossible happen.
 What we learn today is to simply place all that we have at God’s disposal and allow him to use us.
 God is much more than our impossible circumstances, he is far beyond what we cannot do, or the obstacle from us getting there.

 In the Gospel today, Jesus tell a man who wishes to justify himself, to go and sell all he has and give it to the poor.
 In doing so come and follow him.
 We clearly here in the Gospel a call to give our lives to and for others.
 This Gospel message goes against all that our society tell us.
 It shows us that true wisdom to living and loving in trusting in God to bring about his will and greatness.